-“What are your results and how do you measure them?”
+“What are your results or outcomes?
+And how do you measure them?”

-It’s the most important question you should ask when seeking treatment for eating disorders.
+These are the most important questions you should ask when seeking treatment for eating disorders.
 Here’s what you should look for in an answer:

 - A measure of eating disorder outcomes.
 It’s not enough to measure “satisfaction.”
 You want to know that patients actually got better.